Noticing signs of mold in your air ducts?

 Another thing you can do to take care of your HVAC is consider a periodic duct cleaning service.
 Duct cleaning is usually not included in routine preventative maintenance.
 You’ll definitely need duct cleaning after discovering mold in air ducts, but also consider getting a regularly scheduled cleaning, especially if you live in a humid climate or have trouble with mold that keeps coming back.

-If you have issues with mold after taking these steps, it’s time to look into an underlying cause of humidity in your home or business:
+If you have issues with mold after taking these steps, it’s time to look into an underlying cause of humidity in your home or business, which may be accumulating outside your HVAC system:

 - Keep supply and return vents clean and clear of obstacles to prevent condensation leading to mold in air vents.